 As a healthcare provider, we are regulated by the Care Quality Commission (CQC) and have established our PPG to support us to meet our CQC requirements.
 Specifically, the PPG assists us in responding to the CQC’s Key Lines of Enquiry relating to ‘well-led’ domain.

-The output of the PPG will be used to help influence how we provide our healthcare services which we have been commissioned to provide under the NHS Act 2006 and the Health and Social Care Act 2012.
+The output of the PPG will be used to help influence how we provide our healthcare services, which we have been commissioned to provide under the NHS Act 2006 and the Health and Social Care Act 2012.

-Article 6 (1) (e) – the processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller.
+Article 6 (1) (e) - the processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller.